kfutrowsky/kfutrowsky.github.io/_pages/interests.md

 Art
 ===
-Although I am mediocre (at best) at it, I love to make art using a bunch of different mediums.
+I love to make (sometimes half-ok) art using a bunch of different mediums.
 I painted my undergrad graduation cap (pictured below) to resemble Gargantua, the (as we now know from the EHT images, not too too accurate) supermassive black hole that stars in Interstellar.
 I enjoy many a paint-by-number and doodling.

 <p>
     <img src="/images/grad.jpg" alt>